-4.5 Scan Control
+3.5 Scan Control

-The Scan Control in your ASGARD allows you to run different kind of Scans on one or multiple assets.
-Additionally, you can create Scan Templates to use with new Scans, so the different options don't need to be configured for every new scan.
-False-Positive Filters can be set to exclude certain files from scan results, or even whole directories can be excluded.
+The Scan Control in your Management Center allows you to run different kind of scans on one or multiple assets.
+Additionally, you can create Scan Templates to use with new scans, so all your default options won't need to be configured for every new scan.
+You can also use Scan Templates to only allow certain users to execute new scans with them.
+False-Positive Filters can be set to exclude certain files from scan results, or even whole directories.

-Your ASGARD will also take care of THOR scans which stopped (e.g. the asset rebooted or lost connection to your ASGARD during a scan), so that a scan will not fail if the asset is temporarily offline.
+Your Management Center will also take care of THOR scans which stopped (e.g. the asset rebooted or lost connection to your Management Center during a scan), so that a scan will not fail if the asset is temporarily offline.